seydi-ahmed/public/subjects/fromto/README.md

 ### Instructions

-- Write a function that takes two `integers` and returns a `string` representing the range of numbers from the first to the second.
+Write a function that takes two `integers` and returns a `string` representing the range of numbers from the first to the second.

 - The function can return the numbers in any order.
 - The numbers must be separated by a comma and a space.
-- If any of the arguments is bigger than 99 or less than 0, the function returns `"Invalid"` followed by a newline (`'\n'`).
+- If any of the arguments is bigger than 99 or less than 0, the function returns `Invalid` followed by a newline `\n`.
-- Add `0` at the first of any number if it is less than 10.
+- Add a `0` at the beginning of any number if it is less than 10.
-- Add a new line (`'\n'`) at the end of the `string`.
+- Add a new line `\n` at the end of the `string`.

 ### Expected function
 ```go